 Each year the board will appoint a sub-committee to serve as a selection panel.
-The selection panel will meet and invite all who have submitted a proposal to interview by the panel in order to discuss the proposal.
+The selection panel will meet and invite a selection of those who have submitted a proposal to interview by the panel in order to discuss the proposal.